filterpaper/filterpaper.github.io/qmk/userspace.md

 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h
 ```
-Instead `keymap.c`, programming codes should be added into your own `<name>.c` like:
+Instead of `keymap.c`, programming codes should be added into your own `<name>.c` like:
 ```
 ~/qmk_firmware/users/newbie/newbie.c
 ```
+Unlike `keymap.c`,the key map layout array can be excluded completely.
 QMK compiler must be informed of this file with the following line inside `rules.mk`:
 ```c
 SRC += newbie.c
 ```